McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### entity_solid
-Certain entities or entity-style objects: the base of banners, shulker heads, books on lecterns/enchantment tables, shields, beds, bell part of bells, capes, shells of conduits, paintings, tridents, the ears on the Deadmau5 skin.
+Handles a few different things:
+* The base (not flag) of banners,
+* Shulker heads,
+* Books on lecterns/enchantment tables,
+* Shields,
+* Beds,
+* The bell part of bells,
+* Capes,
+* Shells of conduits,
+* Paintings,
+* Tridents,
+* The ears on the Deadmau5 skin,
+* The bottom skin layer of the first-person hand,
+* The conduit item in the inventory.

-With item frames, the item frame entity itself is part of the shader, however items on it are not.
-Only the filled in parts of maps placed on an item frame are part of the shader.
+With item frames, the item frame entity itself is part of the shader, however, items on it are not.
+Only the filled-in parts of maps placed on an item frame are part of the shader.
-Also includes the first person bottom skin layer and the conduit item (in inventory).

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_solid.png" width=300> <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_solid_2.png" width=300> <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_solid_3.png" width=300>